 Since provenance is analyzed from the present to the past, the battle outcome is already known and can be used to decide if it was relevant or not.
 If the player was victorious with minor challenge, did not suffer severe wounds, or barely used any resources at his disposal, then the entire combat can be simplified into just one node representing that the player attacked the enemy and was victorious.
 However, if the combat was challenging or the player lost, it is interesting to show all action nodes for analysis, allowing the player to identify important facts that influenced the combat outcome.

-Note however that does not provide inference for the user, only the means necessary to infer.
-The player himself will need to decide which information is relevant for analysis. rovid a generic inference strategy is To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
+Note however that Proof Viewer does not provide inference for the user, only the means necessary to infer.
+The player himself will need to decide which information is relevant for analysis.
+Providing a generic inference strategy is a future work.
+To infer something and decide if it is relevant or not for analysis is a complex process, which happens to be domain sensitive.
 This type of decision making also involve other areas of research [5, 8, 11, 14, 27].

 USAGE EXAMPLE

-We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [16], in a Software Engineering educational strategy game named Software Development Manager [17].
+We instantiated this provenance analysis infrastructure, which uses the proposed framework presented in [16], in a Software Engineering educational strategy game named SDM (Software Development Manager) [17].
 The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in the software development process.
 As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing the possibility of tracking mistakes made during a game session.

 Figure 7.
 SDM's simplified class diagram.